 These people are sadistic.
 It’s a dutch oven at 30,000 feet.

-The drunk is my favorite of all my least favorite flyers.
+The drunk is my favorite of all my least favorite airline passengers.
 I understand the compulsion to drink when you’re stuck in an airport, stuck on a plane, or just traveling.
 Flying is the most money anyone pays to be completely miserable for an entire day.
 But you’re still annoying, drunk person.

 Inappropriate Movie Watcher